 Dye penetrant inspection, also known as liquid penetrant inspection, is also interchangeable with Fluorescent Penetrant Inspection.
 It is dependable and harmless to the part being tested.
 Fluorescent dye is applied to a part, and the cracks hold the penetrant within, making them visible to the naked eye once the developer is applied and a UV light illuminates the dye.

 - Do parts have to be cleaned prior to inspection?

 The first step in non-destructive testing is to clean the part.
 It is important that the correct cleaner is used in the cleaning process before the penetrant can be added to the surface of the part.
 This ensures that the defects on the part surface are accessible to the penetrant fluids.

 A penetrant is a substance that can get into cracks and other surface defects.
 It is used in dye penetrant inspections to help make cracks and imperfections in parts visible to the naked eye.
 Fluorescent dyes are also used as penetrants and developers are used to bring them to the surface to help make cracks visible under UV-A light.

 - How many times is a product tested using the FPI process during manufacturing or repair?

 A product can be tested up to ten times depending on the specification.
 Automating a process will increase process precision to reduce process variability allow for minimizing the number of times a part needs to be processed.
 This reduction can be significant sometimes on the order of 1/3!

 A developer is a substance that is used to bring the penetrant back to the surface of the part, thus making the penetrant visible as it emerges from a crack or imperfection in a part.

-REL, Inc. offers reliable and logical equipment for non-destructive testing.
+REL, Inc. offers automated equipment for non-destructive testing.
 Learn more about our intelligent Fluorescent Penetrant Inspection Equipment and Glo-Black UV-A LED Lamps